Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 - ***Stasis.*** You can use your reaction whenever a hostile creature moves within 30 ft. of the ward, or starts its turn there.
 The creature have to make a Constitution saving throw versus your spell save DC or get stunned until the start of their next turn.
 - ***Healing.*** You and any friendly creature that starts its turn within 30 ft. of the ward regains 3d6 hit points.

+<br><br>Once you use this feature, you can't use it again until you finish a long rest.

 <img src='https://www.gmbinder.com/images/5ELXAao.png' style='position:absolute; bottom:0px; left:0px; width:520px' />

 \pagebreakNum